KalyanVem/reverse_bytes_of_a_file_using_python/README.md

 # reverse_bytes_of_a_file_using_python
-Here is a python script that reverse the bytes in of a file and outputs the appropriate file.
+Here is a python script that reverse the bytes of a file and outputs the appropriate file.
+USAGE:
+  Just run the file: python reverse_bytes.py
+  Enter the name of the file that you want to reverse.
+  Thats eat. :)